 For a practice spending $8,000 per month on a fractional COO, the annual cost is $96,000, roughly one-third of a full-time hire.
 If the fractional COO recovers $200,000 in margin through operational improvements in the first year, the return on investment is over 2x.

-- Financial: Typical first-year ROI of 2-4x the engagement cost through margin recovery and operational improvements
+Revenue: Typical first-year ROI of 2-4x the engagement cost through margin recovery and operational improvements

-- Physician satisfaction: Physicians spend less time on operations and more time on patients
+Physician satisfaction: Physicians spend less time on operations and more time on patients

-- Organizational: Establishes operational discipline, KPI tracking, and accountability structures that persist beyond the engagement
+Organization: Establishes operational discipline, KPI tracking, and accountability structures that persist beyond the engagement

-- Strategic: Positions the practice to make growth decisions from a position of operational strength
+Strategy: Positions the practice to make growth decisions from a position of operational strength